Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Results

-\autoref{fig:bias_reduction} shows the observed and corrected transmission spectra from the direct retrievals using the model complexities identified in \autoref{sec:complexity}.
-To assess the change in bias, we calculated the root-mean-square (rms) residual between the data and the model truth for both $D_\mathrm{obs, \lambda}$ and $D_\mathrm{cor, \lambda}$.
-We find that the corrections reduce the bias in the transmission spectra in 7 of 8 spectra (no corrections are possible for another two spectra from \texttt{case 1}, for which stellar contamination is not an issue and $\epsilon_\lambda = 1$ by definition).
-In these seven cases, the correction reduced the root-mean-squared (rms) residual between the data and the true planetary transmission spectrum by 177\,ppm on average, with the smallest reduction being 3\,ppm (M6 \texttt{case 2l}) and the largest being 696\,ppm (M6 \texttt{case 3h}).
+\autoref{fig:bias_reduction} shows the observed and corrected transmission spectra from the direct retrievals using the \R{model-averaged results for the stellar contamination signal}. \R{As shown previously \citep[e.g.,][]{Rackham2018, Rackham2019}, the impact of the TLS effect is strongest at shorter wavelengths, though in the high-activity cases the heterogeneous photosphere can alter the observed transmission spectrum well into the near-infrared (${\sim}3\,\micron$).} To assess the change in bias, we calculated the \R{reduced $\chi^2$ ($\chi^2_r$)} between the data and the model truth for both $D_\mathrm{obs, \lambda}$ and $D_\mathrm{cor, \lambda}$. \R{As transmission spectra are largely insensitive to uniform shifts, we apply achromatic offsets (not shown in \autoref{fig:bias_reduction}) to minimize $\chi^2_r$ in all fits.}

+We find that the \R{stellar contamination} corrections reduce \R{$\chi^2_r$ and thus} the bias in the transmission spectra in \R{8 of 10} spectra\R{.} \R{ For the two spectra from \texttt{case 1}, stellar contamination is not an issue and $\epsilon_\lambda = 1$ by definition.
+In this sense, the fact that the correction only marginally increases $\chi^2_r$ (by 0.004 and 0.021 for the K0 and M6 \texttt{case 1} spectra, respectively) is a good result because, in principle, the Akaike weights could have more strongly favored the 2-comp to 4-comp models, leading us to inject bias in the transmission spectrum with a greater unnecessary stellar contamination correction.
+In total, the corrections reduced the $\chi^2_r$ } between the data and the true planetary transmission spectrum by \R{1.00} on average, with the largest \R{reduction being 8.01 (K0 \texttt{case 2h}) and the worst outcome being the increase of 0.002 for the M6 \texttt{case 1} spectrum.}